JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 ## iOS application

-The iOS application is produced from an Xcode project generated automatically by the Project Wizard.
+The iOS application is produced from an Xcode project generated automatically by the New Project wizard.
 It resides in a separate directory within the root project.

 ![Basic Kotlin Multiplatform Xcode project](basic-xcode-project.png){width=400}

 For each build of the iOS application, the project obtains the latest version of the framework.
 To do this, it uses a **Run Script** build phase that executes the `embedAndSignAppleFrameworkForXcode` Gradle task from the shared module.
-This task generates the `.framework` with the needed configuration, depending on the Xcode environment settings, and puts the artifact into the `DerivedData` Xcode directory.
+This task generates the `.framework` with the required configuration, depending on the Xcode environment settings, and puts the artifact into the `DerivedData` Xcode directory.

-* If you have a custom name for the Apple framework, use the `embedAndSign<Custom-name>AppleFrameworkForXcode` name for this Gradle task.
+* If you have a custom name for the Apple framework, use `embedAndSign<Custom-name>AppleFrameworkForXcode` as the name for this Gradle task.
-* If you have a custom build configuration different from the default `Debug` or `Release`, on the **Build Settings** tab, add the `KOTLIN_FRAMEWORK_BUILD_TYPE` setting under **User-Defined** and set it to `Debug` or `Release`.
+* If you have a custom build configuration that is different from the default `Debug` or `Release`, on the **Build Settings** tab, add the `KOTLIN_FRAMEWORK_BUILD_TYPE` setting under **User-Defined** and set it to `Debug` or `Release`.

 > Use the `embedAndSignAppleFrameworkForXcode` Gradle task with Xcode project builds only; otherwise, you'll get an error.
 >